mekwall/git-wippy/README.md

 # git-wippy

-A Git utility for managing work-in-progress changes across branches with super powers! 🦸‍♂️
+A Git subcommand for managing work-in-progress changes across branches.
+Stash with super powers! 🦸‍♂️

 ## Features